Procountable groups are not classifiable by countable structures: Introduction

 The second step only uses a very particular type of groups that could be called ``solenoid groups".
 All the groups $G_n$ in the inverse system $(G_n, p_n)_{n \in \mathbb N} $ are isomorphic.
 Each group $G_n$ is generated by a set $V_n$, and the binding maps $p_n$ are determined by surjections $V_{n+1} \to V_n$.

 {\it Some background on the program of \cite{KNT}.} For context we summarize other results known to us that pertain to the program.
 One class considered in \cite{KNT} is the class of compact non-archimedean Polish groups, or equivalently, the profinite groups.
 It was shown that its isomorphism relation is Borel bi-reducible with~GI.
 This implies that this isomorphism relation is a complete analytic set, and hence non-Borel.
 One can also consider the subclass of abelian profinite groups.
 Due to Pontryagin duality, the isomorphism relation between abelian profinite groups is Borel bi-reducible with the isomorphism relation between countable torsion abelian groups.
 The latter relation is classified by Ulm invariants; it is also a complete analytic set and hence non-Borel (see \cite[(2.1)]{FriedmanStanley1989}).
 In terms of Borel reducibility, it is strictly above the smooth equivalence relation and strictly below~GI.
 In particular, it is not above the equivalence relation~$E_0$.
 The isomorphism relation of oligomorphic groups was shown to be essentially countable in \cite{NiesSchlichtTent2022}; it is at present an open question whether this relation is smooth (i.e., real numbers can be assigned as invariants); for partial results on this problem, see \cite{NP_oligo, reconstruction2}; in particular in \cite{reconstruction2} it was shown that under the assumption of weak elimination of imaginaries the relation is smooth.
-The isomorphism relation of extremely amenable non-archimedean Polish groups was studied in \cite{EGL}, where it is shown that the setwise equality of infinite sequences of reals is Borel reducible to it.
-Work in progress of Ruiwen Li, in conjunction with \cite{EGL}, would show that in fact GI is reducible to it.
+The isomorphism relation of extremely amenable non-archimedean Polish groups was studied in \cite{EGL}, where it is shown that GI is Borel reducible to it.

 We note that the programme of \cite{KNT} asked to first determine whether a given class of interest~$\+ C$ of closed subgroups of $\S$ is indeed Borel.
 While this is often straightforward from the definition, in some cases it takes work to establish.
 Borelness is unknown for the class of topologically finitely generated groups, and known to fail for some classes of interest.
 For instance, the class of all CLI groups (those admitting a compatible complete left-invariant metric) was shown to be properly co-analytic by Malicki~\cite{Ma}.
 Paolini and Shelah~\cite{PS_polish} proved that four properties of closed abelian subgroups of $\S$ are complete co-analytic and therefore non-Borel: separability (in the sense of abelian group theory), torsionlessness, $\aleph_1$-freeness and $\mathbb{Z}$-homogeneity.